 An exemption is only given for one WCS.
 The association must apply for the same player(s) the next year again.
-Exemption for item nr.
-2 can be continued easily, but FIB wants to know how many exemptions a team is going to use.
+FIB wants to know how many exemptions a team is going to use.

 The participating nations will be informed about the exemptions at the latest six weeks before the tournament starts.